Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 -

-Create a patch file for the Kubernetes webhook, using your own values for the namespace and webhook name.
+Create a patch file for the Kubernetes webhook using your own values for the namespace and webhook name.

-sed '<your_namespace>' admission/webhook.yaml | kubectl create -f - cat > modified-webhook.yaml <<EOF webhooks: - name: <your.admission.webhook> clientConfig: caBundle: $CERT admissionReviewVersions: ["v1beta1"] EOF
+sed '<your_namespace>' admission/webhook.yaml | oc create -f - cat > modified-webhook.yaml <<EOF webhooks: - name: <your.admission.webhook> clientConfig: caBundle: $CERT admissionReviewVersions: ["v1beta1"] EOF

 -